hpe-dev-incubator/hpe-dev-portal/content/blog/master-the-redfish-server-states-to-improve-your-monitoring-and-manageme.md

   - ProLiant
   - Synergy
 ---
+#### Updated July 25, 2023

 ## Introduction

 Server management and monitoring often require the knowledge of the state of the managed servers (On, Off....).
 The [Redfish®](https://www.dmtf.org/standards/redfish) standard defines the [`PowerState`](https://redfish.dmtf.org/schemas/v1/ComputerSystem.v1_5_0.json) property with 0 (`Off`) and 1 (`On`) as possible values.
 However, when the system is in the `On` state, we'd like to know in which sub-state the server is: Pre-OS Tasks (POST), UEFI, OS...

-This blog presents the [`PostState`](https://hewlettpackard.github.io/ilo-rest-api-docs/ilo5/#oem-hpe-poststate) property available in an `Oem.Hpe` Redfish sub-tree of HPE servers (Gen9 and Gen10) and providing a fine grained server state.
+This blog presents the [`PostState`](https://servermanagementportal.ext.hpe.com/docs/redfishservices/ilos/ilo6/ilo6_145/ilo6_computersystem_resourcedefns145/#oemhpepoststate) property available in an `Oem.Hpe` Redfish sub-tree of HPE servers (Gen9, Gen10 and Gen11) and providing a fine grained server state.

 ## HPE PostState

-As mentioned in the [iLO 4](https://hewlettpackard.github.io/ilo-rest-api-docs/ilo4/#poststate) and [iLO 5](https://hewlettpackard.github.io/ilo-rest-api-docs/ilo5/#oem-hpe-poststate) API Reference documents, the `PostState` property can have the following values: `Null`, `Unknown`, `Reset`, `PowerOff`, `InPost`, `InPostDiscoveryComplete` and `FinishedPost`.
+As mentioned in the [HPE iLO 4](https://hewlettpackard.github.io/ilo-rest-api-docs/ilo4/#poststate) API Reference documents, the `PostState` property can have the following values: `Null`, `Unknown`, `Reset`, `PowerOff`, `InPost`, `InPostDiscoveryComplete` and `FinishedPost`.

+[Following HPE iLO generations ](https://servermanagementportal.ext.hpe.com/docs/redfishservices/ilos/ilo6/ilo6_145/ilo6_computersystem_resourcedefns145/#oemhpepoststate) have one more value: `InPostDiscoveryStart`.

 Since the first four values have a straight forward meaning, we will only focus on the other ones.

 The `InPost` value means that the server is still performing the Pre-OS Tasks (tests and hardware discovery).
 With a graphical console opened, when a server is in this state you can see a green progress bar: